poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Virtual-private-cloud-vpc.md

 <br/>
 ![Non Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/images/nondefault-vpc-diagram.png "Non-Default VPC")
 <br/>
-_Non Default VPC.
-Source: https://docs.aws.amazon.com/../nondefault-vpc-diagram.png_
+Non Default VPC.
+Source: _docs.aws.amazon.com_

 On the otherhand, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a